 Dr. Karenga is professor and chair of Africana Studies at California State University, Long Beach.
 He holds two Ph.D.'s - his first is in political science with focus on the theory and practice of nationalism from United States International University; and his second Ph.D. is in social ethics with a focus on the classical African ethics of ancient Egypt from the University of Southern California.

-The community event will take place at the Shrine of the Black Madonna (5309 Martin Luther King Blvd, Houston, TX 77021) at 7p.m.
+The community event will take place on March 10 at the Shrine of the Black Madonna (5309 Martin Luther King Blvd, Houston, TX 77021) at 7p.m.

 To learn more about the conference and the NCBS, please visit http://www.ncbsonline.org/.